reactorcore/hull-segment/assets/readme.md

 ### Group

-Each group call in Segment will apply the group's traits as traits on the users that belong to the group.
+Group calls in Segment will apply the group's traits as traits on the users that belong to the group.

 For instance: